 Pregnancy: The safety of using this medication during pregnancy has not been established.
-If you could become pregnant while taking this medication, use appropriate contraception to prevent pregnancy.
+If you could become pregnant while taking this medication, use appropriate birth control to prevent pregnancy.

 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if ticagrelor passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

 What other drugs could interact with this medication?